Commercial Property Valuation Methods, Fees, and Market Value Explained

 | Residential Property | Houses, flats, apartments, villas | Location, size, condition, nearby amenities, recent sales |

-| Commercial Property | Offices, retail shops, shopping centres | Rental yield, lease length, tenant quality, location |
+| Commercial Property | Offices, retail shops, shopping centres | Rental yield, lease length, tenant quality, and location |

 | Industrial Property | Warehouses, factories, logistics hubs | Accessibility, space efficiency, infrastructure, demand |